Annur: Etymology

 The name Annur is believed to have been come from "Vanniyur", later transformed to Anniyur and now to Annur.
 The myth behind the name says that, over 1000 years ago, when a small hunter hit a stone under a "Vanni" tree, it started bleeding.
 He was astonished and called the village people to look after this issue.
 Later they found a "Suyambu" Lord Shiva Idol there and built the Manneeshwarar temple.

 Economy

+Bildon steel is manufactured from Annur.
+This famous steel is being exported to different parts of India and abroad.
 There are a large number of textile mills situated in the Annur region.
-Pioneers in setting up textile mills in the Annur region were the KG group founded by K govindaswamy naidu also known as KG.
+Pioneers in setting up textile mills in the Annur region were the KG Group founded by K Govindaswamy Naidu also kown as KG.
 There are several educational institutions operational under KG group in Annur.

 Geography

 Annur is located at 11.23°N 77.13°E. It has an average elevation of 338 metres (1108 feet).
 Annur is well connected by roads including the National Highway 209 (New NH948) (Coimbatore to Bangalore highway) and the State Highway 80 SH80 Avanashi to Mettupalayam passes through Annur.